tmswfrk/bicycle-water-cooler/content/travel/France/Monaco_Nice/index.md

 Although you will quickly find yourself in a network of tunnels, underground roundabouts, and basically _madness_ of car traffic that will quickly want you to get out of there in search of better paths!

-Once you do, however, you can kind of just meander through the [Grand Prix](https://en.wikipedia.org/wiki/Monaco_Grand_Prix) route, which is a spectacle in and of itself.
+Once you do, however, you can kind of just meander through the {{< link text="Grand Prix" url="https://en.wikipedia.org/wiki/Monaco_Grand_Prix" >}} route, which is a spectacle in and of itself.
 I had been to Monaco in the past and walked it, but it was so much fun to actually ride it on my bike!

 {{< img start_line >}}